Camping with Your Dog in Northern California

-Most campgrounds in the regional park system allow dogs on a leash, charging a nightly fee of $2 per dog (no pooches permitted in “environmental” campsites, though).
-Campsites are available in Doran Park, Gualala Point Park, Hood Mountain Park, Spring Lake Park, Stillwater Cove Park, and Westside Park.
-(You might also want to check out Sonoma County Parks to Walk Your Dog.)
+Most campgrounds in the regional park system allow dogs on a leash, charging a nightly fee of $2 per dog (no pooches permitted in "environmental" campsites, though).
+Campsites are available in Doran Regional Park, Gualala Point Park, Hood Mountain Park, Spring Lake Park, Stillwater Cove Park, and Westside Regional Park.
+Each September, Spring Lake hosts the Water Bark, when dogs can play in the swimming lagoon.
+You might also want to check out Sonoma County Parks to Walk Your Dog.

 Dogs are allowed in most state campgrounds (except for those designated as "environmental").
 They must be kept on a leash no longer than six feet at all times.
 Except for service animals, pets are not allowed in park buildings, on trails (unless specifically designated), or on most beaches.

 Most of the county's private campgrounds allow dogs (be sure to double-check and ask questions before booking, in case the situation changes).